socolachaymo/ConText/README.md

 # ConText: Dialect-Aware Translation and Audio Synthesis

-ConText is a powerful tool that translates Caribbean dialect into standard English and generates high-quality audio of the translation.
+ConText is a powerful tool that translates dialect into standard English and generates high-quality audio of the translation.
 This project leverages a custom-trained language model combined with Google's Gemini for validation, ensuring accurate and nuanced translations.

 ## Features

 -   **Video/Audio Transcription**: Ingests video data using Twelve Labs to extract dialectal speech.
--   **Custom LLM Translation**: Uses a fine-tuned T5 model to translate Caribbean dialect to standard English.
+-   **Custom LLM Translation**: Uses a fine-tuned T5 model to translate dialect to standard English.
--   **Gemini Fine-tuning**: Supports fine-tuning a Gemini model for translation.
 -   **Text-to-Speech**: Generates high-quality audio of the final translation.
 -   **Web Interface**: A simple frontend to input dialectal phrases and receive the translated text and audio.